canmom/canmom.github.io/fiction/undefinedbehaviour.md

 I didn't really know how to answer that, so I kissed her, and we didn't discuss games or isekai stories any more.

 ...no, that's way too coy, isn't it?
 We were having sex.
-But like, that's not really germaine to the point right now.
+But that's not really germaine to the point right now.

 ---